-Ghana’s total GHG emissions (including the LULUCF sector) have increased by 2.1% per annum between 1990 and 2016.
+Ghana’s total GHG emissions (including the LULUCF sector) have increased on average by 2.1% per annum between 1990 and 2016.
 Over the same period, however, the national population and economy have expanded at a faster rate than GHG emissions.
-Therefore, emissions per capita have decreased by 13.7%, while emissions per unit of GDP output have decreased by 59.3%.
+Emissions per capita have therefore decreased by 13.7%, while emissions per unit of GDP output have decreased by 59.3%.

 Under a BAU scenario, a 201% increase in emissions compared to 1990 levels is anticipated by 2030 (a 73% increase since 2016).